HirotheChamp/HirotheChampArtistPage/README.md

 ## Room for Improvement

-* Code will be tested more thoroughly to prevent mistakes and test for bugs
+* Incorporate PHP for more unique ideas